ModuleBase

 Shutdown

-method, all components (e.g., configuration, logging, etc.) will Shutdown;
+method, various components (such as configuration, logging, etc.) will then Shutdown;

 Usage Example